pavelpolischuk/masstransit_cpp/README.md

 #### Configure consumers using Boost.DI

-If you use dependency injection, your consumers may depends on bus (handle some message and publish new one).
-You can configure bus use Boost.DI.
+If you use dependency injection, your consumers may depend on bus (handle some message and publish new one).
+You can configure bus with Boost.DI.

 ```cpp
 #include <my_message.hpp>